-Future permitting in support of the start of construction at Hammerdown will focus on the completion and submission of both the Project Development Plan, and the Rehabilitation and Closure Plan.
+Future permitting in support of the start of construction at Hammerdown will focus on the completion and submission of both the Project Development Plan, and the Rehabilitation and Closure Plan during 2023.
 Provincial regulatory approval is required for these two LOM plans prior to the start of construction.
-Submission of both plans will follow the completion of the Feasibility Study technical report, and approvals are expected in the first quarter of 2023.